 Safer Celebrations during COVID-19: Holidays and Other Gatherings

-Because of COVID-19, the safest way to celebrate is at home with only the people who live with you.
-Anytime you get together with people who do not live with you, even in someone's home, the risk of getting COVID-19 goes up for everyone.
+Because of COVID-19, holidays, celebrations, and social gatherings need to look different.
+Anytime you get together with people who do not live with you, even in someone’s home, the risk of getting COVID-19 goes up for everyone.

 - Wear a mask, whether at indoor or outdoor gatherings.

 - Stay at least 6 feet away from others.

 - Gather in an area with good ventilation.
 If indoors, bring in fresh air by opening windows and doors, if possible.